bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-wizard|

-New there is global language concept.
+There is a new global language concept.
 The content language as well as the formatting language can be defined per security system in :ref:`ivy-yaml`, which are considered as default languages.
 Users can overwrite these two language settings in their user profiles.